hamiltonhart/mac_startup_script/README.md

    - If not installed, it will be installed
    - If it is installed, homebrew will update
 2. Install all the Required Formulae and Casks listed below
+3. Installs all fonts in the Fonts folder

 ### Required Formulae
     brotli